You won't believe what Trump just said: 6 eye-popping moments

 5. 'DON'T NEED THE MILITARY'

-On the benefits of the wall, Trump said, "One of the things we'd save tremendous, just a tremendous amount on, would be sending the military.
+On the benefits of the wall, Trump said: "One of the things we'd save tremendous, just a tremendous amount on, would be sending the military.
 If we had a wall we don’t need the military, because we'd have a wall!
-So I'm gonna be signing a national emergency, and it’s been signed many times before."
+So I'm going to be signing a national emergency, and it’s been signed many times before."

 6. HANNITY 'DOESN'T DECIDE POLICY'